Michael R. Cogliandro

 Brookwood School

-Promotion: Hired as part-time computer repair technician; promoted to Full-Time System Administrator.
+Hired as part-time computer repair technician; promoted to Full-Time System Administrator.

 • Managed a mixed-platform environment (325+ PC/Mac/iOS systems) for 500+ users.